Kilkea Castle: History

 In the early 18th century, the 19th Earl of Kildare decided to make Carton House the family seat and Kilkea Castle was leased to a succession of tenants.
 One of these tenants was Thomas Reynolds, a Dublin silk merchant, who was a "friend" of Lord Edward FitzGerald, through whom Reynolds had become a United Irishman, only to become an informer.
 His role as informer did not prevent the castle (which had been renovated shortly before) from being sacked by the military during the rebellion.
 After Carton House was sold in 1949, Kilkea Castle became the seat of the 8th Duke of Leinster.

 Developments

-The castle and estate was sold by the Fitzgerald family in the early 1960s.
-Kilkea Castle was then run as a hotel for decades, but entered Examinership in 2009, as a result of the Irish financial crisis.
+The castle and estate was sold by the Fitzgerald family in 1960.
+In 1966 it was restored and developed as a hotel under the direction of architect Niall Montgomery.
+The hotel entered examinership in 2009, as a result of the Irish financial crisis.
 It was closed and put up for sale in 2010.
-It was bought by an American business-man, Jay Cashman and has since reopened as a resort.
+It was bought by an American business-man, Jay Cashman, investing $35 million in renovations, and has since reopened as a resort.

 Shackleton connection

-The polar explorer Sir Ernest Shackleton (1874-1922) was born near Kilkea to a Quaker family that had been millers in the south Kildare area for over a century.
+The polar explorer Sir Ernest Shackleton (1874-1922) was born at Kilkea House, near the castle, to a Quaker family.